gessi-chatbots/RE-Miner-Dashboard-BFF/app/authentication_api/Readme.md

         # Initialize JWTManager with the Flask app
         jwt = JWTManager(app)
     ```
+    3. In your [Flask application set up code](../__init__.py), register the Authentication API in your Flask application
+    ```python

+        # Import the blueprint from the authentication api
+        from app.authentication_api.routes import authentication_api_bp

+        # Register blueprint in the app and add the desired url prefix
+        app.register_blueprint(authentication_api_bp, url_prefix=f'/api/{general_api_version}')
+    ```
 ## How to Use It
+    Once you have properly installed the Authentication API and the Flask application runs correctly, you can start using it.
 ## API Endpoint Docs